The Green Deal – for energy efficient homes.

-Homes that are poorly insulated and wasteful will result in higher gas and electric bills for families and damage the environment.
-The Energy Performance Certificate EPC will form a part of the Green Deal process and provide a document that is needed.
-Use a local independent EPC provider such as Inspect your Energy in Manchester.
-This advice should be fully independent.
+Homes that are poorly insulated and wastef ul will result in higher gas and electric bills for families and damage the environment .
+The Energy Performance Certificate EPC will form a pa rt of the Green Deal process and provide a document that is needed .
+More on the G r een Deal.

 Accredited High Street retailers will provide improvements, and you will not need to pay upfront for this.
 Unlike a personal loan if you move home instalments will be taken from the new owners fuel bills.
 It is a major step forward in making the UKs energy supplies more secure and help households save with ever rising energy prices.